 - Price: $35 for a Standard, $40 for a Queen, and $45 for a King (prices may fluctuate)

-- You have broad shoulders or a larger frame.
-One thing you’ll probably notice with the Coop Home Goods pillow (once it’s fully fluffed) is its large and overstuffed feel.
-This can be great for individuals who need a significant pillow to provide support.
+- Larger body types.
+One initial observation people will probably notice with the Coop Home Goods pillow is its large and overstuffed feel.
+This makes it an excellent choice for individuals who may need a substantial pillow to provide adequate support; typically those with heavier body types or broader shoulders.

-- You sleep in all positions.
-The major difference in these pillows is that, with Coop Home Goods, you can add/remove as much of the filling as you want.
-Therefore, it’s a good fit for all sleep types – you just need to take some time to find the right loft for you ideal neck/spine alignment.
+- Combination sleepers.
+The major difference in these pillows is that, with Coop Home Goods, sleepers can add/remove as much of the filling as they desire.
+Therefore, it’s a good fit for all sleep types – individuals just need to take some time to find the right loft for ideal neck/spine alignment.

-- You are a side sleeper.
-The pillow has a 6″ height profile, which may create too much of an angle for your neck if you’re trying to sleep on your side or stomach.
+- Side sleepers.
+The pillow has a 6″ height profile, which may create too much of an angle for the neck if a person is trying to sleep on his or her side or stomach.
 The pillow will flatten out over time but the chunks of foam provide enough support to make it a good fit for side sleepers over other positions.

-- Your budget is limited.
+- Those on a limited budget.
 Although the pillows aren’t drastically different in price, the Good Life Essentials pillow is a little less expensive, around $20 less for a Queen than the Coop Home Goods pillow.

-- You don’t mind a little maintenance.
+- Those who don’t mind a little maintenance.
 Based on my experience, both pillows will lose a little bit of their loft/start to fall flat after several nights of sleep.
 It can be easily remedied by throwing each pillow in the dryer for 15 minutes and letting the foam filling expand.
-You’d probably need to consider doing this at least once a week with either pillow to help it maintain its full shape.
+Sleepers probably need to consider doing this at least once a week with either pillow to help it maintain its full shape.

-- You love the soft feeling of fabric made of bamboo (or rayon from bamboo).
+- Sleepers who enjoy fabric made of bamboo (or rayon from bamboo).
 While they have different textures, both pillow covers are a soft combination of rayon/viscose from Bamboo and polyester.
 This also helps promote breathability within the pillow.

-From the bamboo/polyester blend cover to the shredded foam filling, these pillows really have a lot in common.
+Starting with their unique bamboo/polyester blend covers to their shredded foam cores, these two pillows truly share a lot of common features.
 The biggest difference is that the Coop Home Goods pillow is an adjustable shredded pillow.
-This means you can take out (or add back in) as much of the filling as you’d like.
+This means sleepers can take out (or add back in) as much of the filling as they’d like.
 And it comes overstuffed.
-This makes it a great pillow for larger framed individuals (when completely full) but would really work for any sleep positions since you can decide how much filling is inside your pillow.
+This makes it a great pillow for larger framed individuals (when completely full) but would really work for any sleep positions since the person can decide how much filling is inside his or her pillow.

 Based on my experience, the fullness of the Good Life Essentials pillow lends itself to side sleeping with its higher profile and support from the chunks of foam.